zeque92/RealTime3DwithPython/README.md

 # RealTime3DwithPython
 Real time 3D vector graphics with Python, old skool Amiga Demo style.
-See also https://oldskoolpython.blogspot.com/
+And some other stuff.
+See https://oldskoolpython.blogspot.com/

 There are 14 directories:
 * Vector3D: A project to develop a 3D vector city with a light source and shadows.